salvathshaik-orgg/kubernetes/1-intall/install-kubernetes-v1.30-centos-amzn-redhat.md

 sudo bash /tmp/installCRIDockerd.sh
-sudo systemctl restart cri-docker.service sudo systemctl enable cri-docker.service sudo systemctl status cri-docker.service
+sudo systemctl restart cri-docker.service sudo systemctl enable cri-docker.service
+#wait for 15 seconds and validate below
+sleep 15
+sudo systemctl status cri-docker.service

 ##Need to comment plugin section in the file etc/containerd/config.toml
 ##Below is for centos/oracle. please check online for other distributions
 sudo sed -i 's/^disabled_plugins = \["cri"\]/#&/' /etc/containerd/config.toml
 systemctl restart containerd
+systemctl status containerd

 ##Need to stop the swap, otherwise, kubelet will not run, Below is for Centos/oracle. please check online for other distributions
 swapoff -a